 Born with Congenital Heart Disease: Questions to Ask A Doctor

 Adults who were born with congenital heart disease (CHD) need to be followed by a cardiologist with specific training on the condition.
 Adults with CHD typically fall into two categories: those who have been seen all along, and those who are “lost to care.”
-I outlined what it means to be lost to care in a previous blog post.
+This blog post by my colleague outlines what it means to be lost to care.

 Whether you’ve become lost to care over the years, or have been followed all of your life, it’s important to have an ongoing dialogue with your cardiologist.
 To help keep this going, I would like to share a list of questions with you.
 Knowing the answers will help you better understand and manage your heart condition.
 Please keep in mind that these don’t need to be answered in one appointment!
 The goal is an ongoing conversation over time: